Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 Most products are sold because a consumer chooses to purchase them.
 Consequently, if the price of bread quadrupled, many people would choose to stop buying it.
 Capitalism ensures a competitive, innovative, and largely fair market for products of this kind.

 Unfortunately, there are products that don't fit into this model.
 Consumption of electricity, gas, and water isn’t a choice that people make; it’s a necessity.
 This means that companies offering these products have “guaranteed demand”, making it impossible for them to fail.
 If they quadrupled their prices, people would be forced to pay.
-The only reason they don’t is because they’d lose money from those who couldn’t afford it, and because the state would be forced to nationalise the industry to stop millions freezing to death.
+The only reason they don’t is that they’d lose money from those who couldn’t afford it, and because the state would be forced to nationalise the industry to stop millions freezing to death.
 Nevertheless, having people over a barrel means they can push up prices as much as is profitable, which usually means letting only the poorest and most vulnerable freeze to death.

 If an industry has guaranteed demand, it doesn’t fit into a capitalist system.
 It becomes a public service rather than a business, and to extract profit from a public service is immoral because there’s no risk attached.
 In essence, it’s a gravy train for those with the wealth to enter the industry.

 Although utility companies clearly enjoy guaranteed demand, and this is a good argument for nationalising them, most other industries don’t.
-For example, people don’t have to invest in banks, use a land line phone, or ride public transport.
+For example, people don’t have to invest in banks, use a landline phone, or ride public transport.
 Healthcare may be different because people are guaranteed to have injuries and diseases that require treatment.
 Furthermore, some are born or grow up with disorders and diseases through no fault of their own.
 Guaranteed demand is thus a good reason to nationalise healthcare.

 4. Preventing Oligopolies